Environmental Protection Authority

 Under the Resource Management Act these include processing matters of national significance, enabling the taking of enforcement actions and either assisting or taking over from a local authority that has taken an enforcement action, providing secretarial and support services to assist the Chief Freshwater Commissioner with the freshwater planning process, taking action in relation to unlawfully reclaimed land alongside or in place of regional councils or the Minister of Conservation.

-The EPA is also responsible for the administration of the Hazardous Substances and New Organisms Act 1996, assisting the Fast Track expert consenting panels with any remaining fast-track resource consenting process under the COVID-19 Recovery (Fast Track Consenting) Act 2020 (now repealed), assessing marine consent applications lodged under the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act, and management of the New Zealand Emissions Trading Scheme.
+The EPA is also responsible for the administration of the Hazardous Substances and New Organisms Act 1996, assessing marine consent applications lodged under the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act, management of the New Zealand Emissions Trading Scheme and assisting the Fast Track expert consenting panels under different legislation.

 More recently, the EPA has established a Fast-track Approvals business unit to manage projects applied for under the Fast-track Approvals Act 2024.